DougAnderson444/test-static-adapter-versions/README.md

 Repro for [https://github.com/sveltejs/kit/issues/4528](https://github.com/sveltejs/kit/issues/4528)

 This repro works.
-The Static adapter issue only seems to appear after sveltekit `1.0.0-next.326` or later (?)
+The Static adapter issue only seems to appear on sveltekit `1.0.0-next.328` and later (?)

 Reproduce: